aubreyhayes47/LibreAssistant/SECURITY.md

 - Email: [security@yourproject.com]
 - For urgent matters, use the subject line: "URGENT SECURITY ISSUE"

-Thank you for helping keep My Ollama Wrapper secure! 🔒
+Thank you for helping keep LibreAssistant secure! 🔒